 Potential Careers in Printing

-If you are interested in a future career in printing, you may be surprised at how many different positions you may be suitable for.
+If you are interested in a future career in printing, you may be surprised at how many different positions & jobs you may be suitable for.
 From sales or accounts to warehouse operator or quality control, to print finisher to sign technician, there are dozens and dozens of potential careers in the printing sector.
 Let’s look at a few potential careers in printing and what they entail.

-As a print finisher, it will be your responsibility to turn printed materials into finished products, such as books, catalogues, magazines, etc. You will be in charge of operating the machinery that cuts, stitch, and bind printed materials together to create a finished product.
+As a print finisher, it will be your job to turn printed materials into finished products, such as books, catalogues, magazines, etc. You will be in charge of operating the machinery that cuts, stitch, and bind printed materials together to create a finished product.
 You may also be required to use special hand tools and premium materials, such as leather if you’re creating high-end books.

 Skills needed to be a print finisher include a certain level of fitness as heavy lifting, the ability to work accurately with close attention to detail, and IT skills.